 Standardized score for coverage = ([coverage score] - [mean of distribution])/ [standard deviation]

-After standardizing the calculated values it will be add together to give each Woreda transit availability index.
-The result will be converted to a spatial map using GIS to visually display the distribution of high and low serviced areas by the existing bus or LRT services.
-The three components of transit availability are equally weighted by considering the relative importance they have to each other.
+After standardizing the calculated values it was added together to give each Woreda transit availability index.
+The result converted to a spatial map using GIS to visually display the distribution of high, medium and low serviced areas by the existing bus or LRT services.
+The three components of transit availability were equally weighted by considering the relative importance they have to each other.

 Overall score/index = standardized capacity score+ standardized frequency score + standardized coverage score

-The result of each Woreda transit availability index will be correlated with Woredas demographic and socio-economic characteristics spatially using GIS.
-The strength of relation between transit availability and scio-economic characterstics of Woredas with condominium residential neighborhoods identified based on simple regression analysis method.
+The result of each Woreda transit availability index correlated with Woredas demographic and socio-economic characteristics spatially using GIS.
+The strength of relation between transit availability and socio-economic characteristics of Woredas with condominium residential neighborhoods identified based on simple regression analysis method.

-CHAPTER FIVE

-RESULT AND DISCUSSION
+CHAPTER FIVE: RESULT AND DISCUSSION

-5.1.
 Introduction

-This chapter discusses about data description and the result of it.
-It shows the evaluation of each public transit services (Anbessa, Sheger and LRT) capacity, frequency and coverage analysis (result and discussion) .The evaluation of total result of each of the transit service availability and the standardized score has been discussed at Woreda level all over the city.
+The data used for this research was secondary data and it was quantitative.
+The collected quantitative public transit and socio-economic data were analyzed using excel, SPSS and GIS.
+This chapter discusses about data description, result and discussion.
+It shows the evaluation of each public transit services (Anbessa, Sheger and LRT) capacity, frequency and coverage analysis (result and discussion) .The evaluation of total result of each of the transit service availability and the standardized score has been calculated at Woreda level all over the city.
 Finally it has been evaluated the relationship between socio-economic characteristics of periphery woredas with condominium residential neighborhoods and the standardized transit availability index of the city.
+As result, tables, percentages, graphs and maps were intensively utilized in presenting the findings.

-5.1.
-Data description Used for the Analysis
+Data description

-5.1.1.
-Statistics data description

-Table 1: Description statistics for the 99 Woreda of the city
+In this chapter the base line data used for the analysis were public transit service, socio-economic and demographic data.
+For public transit service each transit services (Anbessa, sheger and LRT) route length, stops and number of transit services assigned in the provided routes with their frequency have been collected at Woreda level.
+These transit data were collected from GIS line map by measuring route length and counting stops from each transit route within Woredas but the number of bus assigned and its frequency were collected from each public transit offices and Addis Ababa city transport authority.
+For socio-economic and demographic data expenditure, labor force, age and gender have been collected and analyzed.
+These data are collected from 2007 CSA census and 2016 CSA socio-economic of Addis Ababa city.
+The 2007 census data of Addis Ababa population at Woreda level were projected using geometric increase projection method to 2019 with 3.8 annual growth rates.